Scorpionnem/particle-system/README.md

-This project is still a WIP as I didnt evaluate it yet

 A simple particle system built using OpenGL and its compute shaders This project is part of the 42 curriculum, aiming to explore parallel computing to work on optimized programs.